yuhsuanko/Multi-Agent_Customer_Service_System_with_A2A_and_MCP/README.md

 This project implements a multi-agent customer-service automation system that demonstrates:

+- **LangGraph SDK** for agent orchestration and workflow management
 - **Agent-to-Agent (A2A) coordination** using LangGraph's message-based communication
 - **Model Context Protocol (MCP)** integration for structured data access
 - **Multi-agent task allocation, negotiation, and multi-step coordination**
 - **Practical customer service automation** with specialized agent roles

-The system demonstrates how specialized agents collaborate to analyze customer queries, retrieve structured data, escalate issues, and generate user-facing responses.
+The system uses **LangGraph SDK directly** in `demo/main.py` to execute the multi-agent workflow.
+The workflow orchestrates agents that communicate via A2A protocol, demonstrating how specialized agents collaborate to analyze customer queries, retrieve structured data, escalate issues, and generate user-facing responses.

 ---